The story behind the name

 Scientific Notation

 Enter any number.
 Drag the decimal point left or right across the digits.
-The scientific notation form updates live — the coefficient and the exponent both change as you drag.
-It makes the relationship between the decimal point's position and the power of ten completely intuitive.
+The scientific notation updates live — the coefficient and exponent both change as you drag.
+It makes the relationship between decimal position and powers of ten completely intuitive.

 Get in touch